 - redundancy exercises

 The law requires employers to provide employees with a written statement of main terms of employment.
 As well as being a legal requirement, it makes good sense to write down the terms of the employment contract so that both parties are clear regarding what can be expected of and by them.
-We can be engaged to provide advice on what should be included in a statement of main terms of employment and can provide clients with the correct paperwork to provide to their employees.
+We provide our retained clients with contracts of employment that comply with the law and meet the client’s requirements.

 - annual leave